Michal7337/AdvancedMining/README.md

 `/advmining reload` reloads the plugin's config, all the Blocks, Block Drops and default Tools and Blocks

 ### Planned / Considered Features
-Currently I am considering adding the following features:
+Currently, I am considering adding the following features:
 * Optional keeping of the mining progress when the player stops mining a block and starts mining it again (with the same tool)
 * Optional allowing the player to mine multiple blocks at once when the above feature is enabled
 * Configurable progress bar color